 Have you ever started thinking about Christmas gift ideas and not had a clue where to start?
-Naturally, you start to narrow down the criteria and what better place to start than their interests?
+Naturally, you start to narrow down the criteria — and what better place to start than their interests?

-The intelligent investor by Ben Graham
+The Intelligent Investor, by Ben Graham

-If legendary investor, Warren Buffett, says it’s a great book then you can bet your bottom dollar that it’s worth reading.
+If legendary investor, Warren Buffett, says it’s a great book, then you can bet your bottom dollar that it’s worth reading.
 But if you’re going for a full-thrills approach, then why not get the version that’s prefaced by Warren Buffet himself?
 The investor in your life is going to love you for this one!

-With so many of us adopting home offices this year, why not look at a way to add a bit of humour – and increased décor into your life?
+With so many of us adopting home offices this year, why not look at a way to add a bit of humour and increased décor into your life?
 A money tree is considered to be a symbol of luck and prosperity, but they also look lovely and are relatively easy to look after, making them an ideal office companion.

 The Wall Street Bull

 Every investor secretly wants the Wall Street Bull, but most of us don’t have anywhere to keep a 3-ton bronze sculpture.
-Luckily, there’s a cheaper and more practical solution – much, much smaller versions of the bull (easily found through a quick Google search).
+Luckily, there’s a cheaper and more practical solution: much, much smaller versions of the bull, easily found through a quick Google search.
 You could have them on your keys, put it on your desk, hang jewellery off it — the possibilities aren’t quite endless, but there’s a lot of them!

-There’s loads of options out there to make their office a bit more interesting and let them spout out useful information like, “did you know that without a date, Black Monday could be talking about October 28, 1929, October 19, 1987, August 24, 2015 or March 9, 2020?”
+There’s loads of options out there to make their office a bit more interesting and let them spout out useful information like: “Did you know that without a date, Black Monday could be talking about October 28, 1929, October 19, 1987, August 24, 2015 or March 9, 2020?”

-Sometimes investing can be really stressful, after all your money can go up and down, and these down turns can be hard to watch.
-So, if that investor in your life needs to let out some stress what better way to do it than with a stress ball?
+Sometimes investing can be really stressful; after all, your money can go up and down, and these downturns can be hard to watch.
+So, if that investor in your life needs to let out some stress, what better way to do it than with a stress ball?
 This could be an excellent little stocking filler, and with so many options and personalisation opportunities, you could really have fun with this gift.

-Presents for profit
+Presents for Profit

-When picking presents for an investor, you may have profit on your mind, but remember that nothing is guaranteed – you could buy them a stock, and by the time Christmas rolls around it could be worth nothing.
+When picking presents for an investor, you may have profit on your mind, but remember that nothing is guaranteed; you could buy them a stock, and by the time Christmas rolls around, it could be worth nothing.
 Alternatively, you may pick up a custom-made tie which turns into a collector’s edition and is worth a small fortune.